-Dr. David M. Yousem is the Vice Chairman of Radiology and Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
+Dr. David M. Yousem is the associate dean for professional development in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 He specializes in neuroimaging.

 Dr. Yousem received his B.S. and M.D. degrees at the University of Michigan.
 He completed a radiology residency at Johns Hopkins and a two-year fellowship in neuroradiology at the University of Pennsylvania.
 He received his M.B.A. at Johns Hopkins University in 2003.

 Dr. Yousem's expertise spans the full gamut of neuroradiology techniques including computed tomography (CT), magnetic resonance imaging (MRI), angiography, myelography, CT guided aspirations and biopsies, functional MRI, diffusion and perfusion imaging, MR/CT angiography, and 3-D reconstructions.
 He is a noted authority on disorders of the brain, spine, head and neck, olfaction, cranial neuropathies and neurodegeneration.

 Dr. Yousem has authored or edited four books—Neuroradiology: THE REQUISITES, Head and Neck Case Review, and Radiology Business Practice: How to Succeed, and Non-Interpretive Skills Case Review, all published by Mosby/Elsevier—and has edited four journal issues.
 He has published over 250 peer reviewed articles over 50 chapters in books and has lectured on five continents.